savannahfausto/Fausto_First_Tech_Blog/README.md

 Steps required to install your project:

-In order to install this project please either cline this [GitHub repository](https://github.com/savannahfausto/Fausto_First_Tech_Blog) or visit the Heroku deployed [application link]()
+In order to install this project please either clone this [GitHub repository](https://github.com/savannahfausto/Fausto_First_Tech_Blog) or visit the Heroku deployed [application link](https://fausto-tech-blog.herokuapp.com/)

 ## Usage